Saint Martin and the Beggar by El Greco

 “Saint Martin and the Beggar” by El Greco depicts the best-known story on the life of the Christian Saint Martin of Tours, who when he was in the Roman cavalry used his military sword to cut his cloak in two, to give half to a beggar who was clad only in rags in the depth of winter.
 Saint Martin of Tours (336 – 397) was the third bishop of Tours after he had served in the Roman cavalry in Gaul and converted to Christianity at a young age.
 This smaller version by El Greco is in the collection of the Art Institute of Chicago; a larger version is in the collection of The National Gallery of Art, Washington, DC.

-The veneration of Martin was popular in the Middle Ages, especially in France where many place names commemorate Martin.
-St. Martin’s popularity in France can also be partly attributed to his adoption by successive royal houses of France.
+The worship of Martin was popular in the Middle Ages, especially in France where many place names commemorate Martin.
+St. Martin’s popularity in France can also be attributed to his adoption by successive royal houses of France.
 Martin was most generally portrayed on horseback dividing his cloak with the beggar.

 From the 4th century to the late Middle Ages, much of Western Europe engaged in a period of fasting beginning on the day after St. Martin’s Day, November 11.
 This fast period lasted 40 days, and was, therefore, called “the forty days of St. Martin.”
 At St. Martin’s eve and on the feast day, people ate and drank very heartily for the last time before they started to fast.
 This fasting time was later called “Advent” by the Church and was considered a time for spiritual preparation for Christmas.